Available languages for this post

 This is an advanced tutorial and you should know how to create a custom brush and how to apply layer styles.
 Other than that, it’s not a very complicated tutorial.

 Open your model stock in Photoshop.
-You will not need to subtract it from it’s background unless you want to add something that requires that.
-The first thing I did was to make some general adjustments to the image using Adjustment Layers.
+You will not need to subtract it from its background unless you want to add something that requires that.
+The first thing I did is make some general adjustments to the image using Adjustment Layers.
 I added the default purple-orange Gradient Map, set its Blend Mode to Linear Dodge (Add) and Opacity 10%.
-Then I increased the Saturation to 25 on a Hue/Saturation adjustment layer.
+Then I increased the Saturation to 25 on a Hue/Saturation adjustment layer

 I started by making a light ball.
 For that I used a stock photo made by myself.
 So open powerball.jpg scale it down and increase the Saturation.
 Change the blend mode to Screen so that you hide the black background.
 Once you have the stock image ready, get a big soft brush and paint two big dots and change the blend mode to Overlay.
 I used yellow and blue to match the colors of the stock image.